 If these conditions are met, a test signature with the testKey is performed.
 In addition, if security audit log protection is configured, a test string is protected with the security audit log protection, also testing this crypto token (which is not available in the crypto tokens in the GUI).

 This will ensure that all configured PKCS#11 slots are used regularly, preventing connection timeouts that could lead to service downtime.
 You only need to enable this service if you encounter HSM timeouts.
 The occurrence of such timeouts depends on the specific HSM used, networking equipment etc.

 The service periodically (with configured interval) connects to the configured peer system using a Peer Connector and checks expiration of visible, usable and enabled Internal Key Bindings' certificates.
 For renewal to work, the issuing CA has to be usable on the system where this service is running and the same end entity that was used to issue the previous certificate must still exist.

 Time before certificate expires: How long before the current bound certificate expires it should be renewed.

 Renew key pair: Option to renew the key pair automatically before issuing a new certificate.

-The service periodcally download a CRL from provided URL and imports it into EJBCA, including updating any revocation information for the certificates.
-Information on how to use this on a Validation Authority can be found in the OCSP User Guide, Populating the OCSP responder database using the CRL download service.
+The service periodically downloads a CRL from the provided URL and imports it into EJBCA, also updating any revocation information for the certificates.
+For more information on how to use this on a Validation Authority, see Populating the OCSP Responder Database using the CRL Download Service in OCSP Management.

-Ignore nextUpdate and always download the CRL: select this option to force a download of the CRL whenever the service is executed instead of only downloading the CRL when the last known CRL indicates that a new one will be available.
+Ignore nextUpdate and always download the CRL: Select to force a download of the CRL whenever the service is executed instead of only downloading the CRL when the last known CRL indicates that a new one will be available.

-Maximum allowed size to download (bytes): The Service will refuse to process CRLs that are larger then this limit.
+Maximum allowed size to download (bytes): The Service will refuse to process CRLs that exceed this limit.

 Period: How often the Service should check if a new CRL needs to be downloaded.